Exploring the Limitations of Detecting Machine-Generated Text: Experiments

-\paragraph{Feature-Based Methods} We followed \citet{wang-etal-2024-m4} and used \textbf{LR-GLTR}, a logistic regression model trained on 14 features from \citet{gehrmann-etal-2019-gltr}.
-This model uses two sets of features: the number of tokens within the top-10, top-100, top-1000, and 1000+ ranks from a language model's predicted probability distribution (4 features); and the probability distribution for a given word divided by the maximum probability for any word in the same position over 10 bins ranging from 0.0 to 1.0 (10 features).
-We train two instances of this model: one on a subset of the M4 dataset, and the other on a subset of the OutFox dataset.
+\paragraph{Feature-Based Methods} Following \citet{wang-etal-2024-m4}, we use \textbf{LR-GLTR}, a logistic regression model trained using 14 features from \citet{gehrmann-etal-2019-gltr}.
+The model uses two sets of features: The number of tokens within the top-\{10, 100, 1000, 1000+\} ranks from a LM's predicted probability distribution (4 features); the probability distribution for a given word divided by the maximum probability for any word in the same position over 10 bins ranging from 0.0 to 1.0 (10 features).
+We train one instance of this model on a subset of M4, and another instance on subset of OUTFOX.

 \paragraph{Zero-Shot Prediction Methods} We use \textbf{Llama-3.1-8b} for zero-shot classification of machine-generated versus human-written text.